wztech0192/word-search-solver/README.md

 ## Overview

 This project is a Word Search Solver that can find and highlight words in a given word search puzzle.
-Written to help my sister to resolve her tedious homework.
+It was created to help my sister with her tedious word search homework.

 ## Screenshot